krinkuto11/acexy/CONTRIBUTING.md

 clear description**, as much relevant information as possible, and a **code sample or executable test case** demonstrating the expected behavior that is not occurring.

+Acexy tries to not output too much messages at a time.
+However, it has the debug mode available to capture as much information as possible.
+When filling a bug, remember always to:

+- Add the exact steps you took for us to reproduce the issue.
+- Run the program setting `ACEXY_LOG_LEVEL=DEBUG` and grab **all the output**.
+- Remember adding all the relevant information about your system, such as:
+  - The Acexy version.
+  - Whether you are running it inside Docker or not.
+    - If so, the Docker version you are using, and the Acexy's Docker Image tag.
+  - Your host OS - either it is Linux, Windows, or macOS.
+  - The exact configuration you are using to run Acexy and AceStream - the `EXTRA_FLAGS` variable, the Acexy's environment variables, etc.

+That all information helps us a lot when fixing problems.
+Do not hesitate contacting us if you need any help.

 ### Did you write a patch that fixes it?

 WOW!!
 THAT'S A STEP FURTHER!!
 Go ahead and create a GitHub Pull Request.
 Don't you know where